lustre-labs/lustre/pages/reference/examples.md

   shows how to handle multiple clients connected to the same server component runtime.

 - [`5-publish-subscribe`](https://github.com/lustre-labs/lustre/tree/main/examples/06-server-components/05-publish-subscribe)
-  shows how to handle multiple individual clients using a publish-subscribe to communicate.
+  shows how to handle multiple server components using publish-subscribe to communicate.

 ## Getting help